nslay/bleak/README.md

 ```
 **NOTE**: This is a simplified explanation of InnerProduct in bleak.
 It can handle more than 2D tensors!

-Now, I can use `SGInnerProduct` as a kind of Vertex type.
-For example, I might define a logistic regressor for the [iris](https://archive.ics.uci.edu/ml/datasets/Iris) data set as follows
+Now, I can use `SGInnerProduct` as a kind of vertex type.
+For example, I might define a logistic regressor training graph for the [iris](https://archive.ics.uci.edu/ml/datasets/Iris) data set as follows
 ```
 batchSize=16;
 numFeatures = 4;